Baburao-sanivada/Book-Store-using-mern/README.md

 method 2 : app.use(cors({origin:"",methods:[],allowheaders:""}))

 9.getting started with frontend - "npm create vite@latest" => better than create react app -> select react,js
+10.Add tailwind css to project by following the steps provided 11.Install react-router-dom for making app to work as single page apllication 12.Configure react-router-dom in Main.jsx by getting BrowserRouter 13.In App.jsx handle different routes using <Routes> and <Route path="" element="">